Angolan Navy: History

+Training and maintenance were largely dependent of the Soviet and Cuban assistance.
+After the independence of Angola, a small team of Portuguese instructors remained in the country, while a Nigerian team cooperated with the Cuban and Soviet advisors in the late 1980s.

+In 1991, the Angolan Navy had 1,250 personnel plus ten fast attack craft, seven patrol craft, two coastal minehunters, thirteen landing craft and three auxiliary ships, most of the fleet was non-operational.
+While Angola had some minor repair facilities in Luanda and Lobito, maintenance was still dependent on Soviet-trained technicians.
+In 1996, after the end of Soviet support, most ships were left in "various states of terminal decay" and as result, the fleet was reduced to four Spanish-built patrol boats, three French-built coastal patrol boats, and two ex-Soviet minehunters.
+The latter were only used for patrol duties.
+In 2004, the Angolan Navy had only 800 personnel and no operational ships.

+In 2023, the Angolan Navy took possession of a new Portuguese-built naval base at Soyo.
+The base is larger than the Angolan Navy's primary facilities in Luanda.

 Modernization

-Angola's oil wealth is allowing it to modernize its naval forces as most of the existing fleet are Soviet Navy exports from the 1980s.
+Angola's oil wealth allowed it to rebuild its navy.
 It was reported in 2009 that Angola was hoping to sign a US$800m deal with Germany for 3 new border protection Fast Attack Craft, probably Lurssen PV80's.
 They were still trying to complete the deal in 2011 and there has been no word on it since.

 In December 2013 it was reported that Angola would be buying a package of old ships from the Spanish Navy.
 Príncipe de Asturias (R11) a small (16,000t) Harrier carrier, to be transferred along with Pizarro (L42) a Newport class landing ship, Diana (F32) a Descubierta class corvette converted to minesweeper support ship, Chilreu (P61) lead ship of its class of ocean patrol vessels, and Ízaro (P27) an Anaga class patrol ship.
+This deal never came to pass.